lebsockdeborah/notes/README.md

 - "Programming wisdom for today: Always write code as if the person who will maintain it is a violent psychopath who knows where you live."

 This quote, often attributed to Martin Golding, emphasizes the importance of writing clean, understandable, and well-documented code.
 It's not only about making your own life easier when you have to revisit your code in the future but also about showing respect for your colleagues who may have to work with your code.
 Writing code that is difficult to understand or modify can lead to frustration and mistakes, so always strive to make your code as clear and concise as possible.

+# 2023-11-22
+- Today's programming wisdom is to always prioritize your time and focus on the most important tasks.
+This means breaking down your project into smaller, manageable tasks and prioritizing them based on their impact on your overall goal.
+By doing this, you can ensure that you are making progress towards your goal and not getting lost in trivial tasks that don't contribute to the bigger picture.

+Another piece of wisdom to keep in mind is the importance of communication and collaboration with your team.
+Programming can be a solitary task, but often, the best solutions come from open discussion and sharing ideas.
+Make sure to reach out to your colleagues and discuss potential solutions, even if you think you have a great idea.
+They may have something even better to contribute.
+ - 来自助手的答案